Fraud Blocker

 • Losing your right to vote and other civil rights.

-• Having a permanent criminal record, which can impede your ability to obtain certain jobs and housing.
+• Having a permanent criminal record can impede your ability to obtain certain jobs and housing.

 POTENTIAL CRIMINAL SENTENCES FOR DANGEROUS CRIMES

 The sentencing ranges for dangerous crimes may be increased based on certain factors regarding the circumstances of the crime.
-The most significant factors that cause an increased range relate to an individual’s prior criminal record and repetitive offenses.
+The most significant factors contributing to an increased range are an individual’s prior criminal record and repetitive offenses.
 Under Arizona Revised Statutes § 13-704(F), repeat convictions for one or more dangerous felony offenses can significantly increase the penalties an accused person faces.

-Additionally, the prosecution may also present other aggravated circumstances in an attempt to seek harsher penalties.
+Additionally, the prosecution may also present other aggravated circumstances to seek harsher penalties.
 It is critical to seek the assistance of an experienced lawyer in Flagstaff to help counter the prosecution’s arguments and ensure that all factors are weighed fairly in a criminal case.

 The Criminal Process in Flagstaff, AZ